scapula07/livepeer-nft-ai-frame/README.md

 - **Generate Meme Images**: Create meme images using text input and the text-to-image API from the Livepeer AI subnet.
 - **Integration with Farcaster**: Share created memes directly on the Farcaster social network.
-- **Onchainkit Integration**: Utilize onchainkit for blockchain-related functionalities.
+- **Onchainkit Integration**: Utilize onchainkit for frame metadata.
 - **Mint NFTs**: Mint generated meme images as NFTs on the Arbitrum chain using an ERC-721 smart contract.
 - **Responsive Design**: Works on both desktop and mobile devices.